The Bankrate promise

 Buy now, or wait until 2024?
-That’s the question prospective homeowners are struggling to answer in today’s housing market.
+That’s the question prospective homeowners have been struggling to answer in today’s housing market.
 Home prices skyrocketed throughout the pandemic, and the Federal Reserve’s work to tame inflation has sent mortgage rates soaring, too.

 In general, if you can answer yes to these three questions, now is the time to buy.

-Anytime you’re borrowing money, start by reviewing your credit report and your credit score.
-The best deals on mortgages will be available to those with high credit scores of 740 and above.
-If you have demonstrated that you are a low-risk borrower with a history of on-time payments, you’ll be in line for the lowest mortgage rates that a lender offers.
+- Do you have excellent credit?
+Anytime you’re borrowing money, start by checking your credit score.
+The best deals on mortgages will be available to those with high scores of 740 and above — in fact, the median credit score for mortgage borrowers in the second quarter of 2023 was 769, according to the Federal Reserve Bank of New York.
+If you have demonstrated that you are a low-risk borrower with a history of on-time payments, you’ll be in line for the lowest mortgage rates a lender offers.

-In addition to paying your bills on time, have you managed to save a fair amount of money, too?
-If you are sitting on a sizable chunk of change that can make a big dent in your down payment, now is a good time to buy.
-Make sure you’ll have plenty left over, though.
-Lenders feel more comfortable loaning you money if you have additional cash reserves that can provide a cushion if something unexpected happens.
+- Have you saved enough for a down payment?
+In addition to paying your bills on time, you should be sitting on a sizable chunk of change for a down payment.
+The more you can pay upfront, the less you’ll have to borrow (and so the less interest you’ll have to pay).
+Make sure you’ll have plenty left over, too: Lenders feel more comfortable loaning you money if you have additional cash reserves that can provide a cushion if something unexpected happens.

-Beyond the purchase price, buying a home comes with closing costs that can run between 2 and 6 percent of the property’s price.
+- Are you planning to stay in the home for a while?
+Beyond the purchase price, buying a home comes with closing costs that can run thousands more.
 So, to justify those one-time transaction costs, it’s wise to be reasonably certain that you won’t move again anytime soon — or that you’ll be financially stable enough to hold on to the property and rent it out.
-In addition, selling a home very soon after buying can have serious tax implications.
+Selling a home very soon after buying can have serious tax implications.

-Should I wait to buy a home?
+Should I buy a house or wait until 2024?

-When there are more properties on the market to choose from, buyers enjoy more bargaining power.
-Since a lot of buyers have been sitting on the sidelines due to the interest rate environment, many areas are seeing a jump in inventory.
-According to National Association of Realtors data, the country had just 2.9 months worth of housing supply in January — still very low, but up 15 percent from January of last year.
+- If inventory in your area is increasing: When there are more properties on the market to choose from, buyers enjoy more bargaining power.
+Since many buyers have been sitting on the sidelines due to the interest rate environment, some areas have seen a jump in inventory.
+However, according to NAR data, the country overall had 3.3 months worth of housing supply in July — down 14.6 percent from July 2022, and much too low to meet demand.